yijzhou/antenna_plot_worksheet/README.md

 2) Pattern plot (3D polar) has issues of colormap.
 3) Change subplot from 2 to 1 or vice versa will affect plot dimension.
 	Workaround: delete the plot and replot by update the formula again.

+Changelog:
+v0.1.0: Initial release: basic plots for S11, S21, Efficiency and Pattern v0.1.1: Add color setting for each curve in S11/S21/Efficiency plots